top of page

 Working with DCAD, the trust benefited from a single point of contact who understood their environment across every school in the group.
 Infrastructure was standardised, Microsoft 365 was deployed and managed centrally, and safeguarding and compliance requirements were addressed consistently rather than school by school.

-For a MAT, the stakes of getting IT wrong are multiplied.
-One underperforming IT provider can affect pupils and staff across every site.
-Having a specialist partner who understands multi-site education environments — and takes responsibility for compliance across all of them — is the difference between a well-run trust and one that's constantly firefighting.
+For a MAT, the stakes of getting IT wrong are multiplied across every site.
+Having a specialist partner who understands multi-school environments — and takes responsibility for compliance across all of them — is the difference between a well-run trust and one that's permanently firefighting.

 What to Look for in a School IT Provider

-If you're reviewing your current IT support, here's what a genuine education specialist should be able to offer:
+If you're reviewing your current IT support, a genuine education specialist should be able to demonstrate all of the following:

-• Demonstrable knowledge of the DfE digital and technology standards
+• Clear knowledge of the DfE digital and technology standards and how to meet them

-• Experience configuring filtering and monitoring solutions that meet KCSIE requirements
+• Experience configuring filtering and monitoring solutions that satisfy KCSIE requirements

-• Support for Microsoft 365 for Education and/or Google Workspace for Education
+• Proven capability with Microsoft 365 for Education and/or Google Workspace for Education

-• Familiarity with school MIS systems (SIMS, Arbor, Bromcom etc.)
+• Familiarity with school MIS platforms such as SIMS, Arbor and Bromcom

-• SLAs designed around the school day and academic calendar
+• Response times and service levels built around the school day and academic calendar

 That last point is worth emphasising.
 At DCAD, every client works directly with Darren or Martin.
-Not an account manager.
-Not a first-line helpdesk operative who logs a ticket and moves on.
-The people who answer your call are the people who know your school.
-DCAD Ltd — Specialist School IT Support, Cyber Security & Microsoft 365 for Schools Across Hertfordshire & Essex.
-Supporting education since 2003.
+Not an account manager who disappears after the contract is signed.
+Not a first-line operative who logs a ticket and moves on.
+The people who answer your call are the people who know your school — and have done since 2003.

 Managing School Devices Is Harder Than It Looks